firebase/quickstart-flutter/authentication/README.md

 - [Add Firebase to your Flutter Project](https://firebase.google.com/docs/flutter/setup).

 This example contains Email / Password login and signup using Firebase in a Flutter app.
-In order to run the example, you'll need to set up your Firebase console.
+In order to run the example, you'll need to set up your app in the Firebase console.
+You will then want to run the flutterfire_cli to sync all API keys locally to this application.

 ### Email/Password Setup